salkuadrat/learning/packages/learning_barcode_scanning/README.md

 Output of barcode scanning process is a list of `Barcode` object, which is divided into many subclasses depending of its type.

-Here is a general information contains within a `Barcode` object.
+Here is a general data contains within a `Barcode` object.

 ```dart
 BarcodeType type // type of the Barcode object